-148. Where a claim for bad debt relief has been made by a taxable person and any payment in respect of the taxable supply for which the tax is payable is subsequently received by the person, the person shall repay to the Director General as his deemed output tax an amount which is calculated as follows:-
+148. Where a claim for bad debt relief has been made by a taxable person and any payment in respect of the taxable supply for which the tax is payable is subsequently received by the person, the person shall repay to the Director General as his deemed output tax an amount which is calculated as follows:- where A2 is the payment received in respect of the taxable supply;

-A2 x C B
+B is the consideration for the taxable supply; and

-- where A2 is the payment received in respect of the taxable supply; - B is the consideration for the taxable supply; and - C is the tax due and payable on the taxable supply.
+C is the tax due and payable on the taxable supply.